CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 Since it must be assumed that the attacker has acquired all the access data available on the compromised IT systems, all access data MUST be changed after the network has been isolated.
 Furthermore, centrally managed access data MUST be reset, z.
 In Active Directory environments or when using the Lightweight Directory Access Protocol (LDAP).

 If the central authentication server (domain controller or LDAP server) is compromised, all accesses existing there MUST be blocked and their passwords exchanged.
-This MUST be performed by experienced administrators, if necessary with the help of internal or external forensics experts.
+This MUST be done by experienced administrators, if necessary using internal or external forensics experts.

 If TLS keys or an internal Certification Authority (CA) have been compromised by the APT attack, the corresponding keys and infrastructures MUST be recreated and redistributed.
 Also, the compromised keys MUST be locked reliably.